memfault/interrupt/contributing.md

 edge technology demonstrations.

-We believe good technical content is worth paying for, so we will gladly compensate you for your time spent writing for interrupt.
+We believe good technical content is worth paying for, so we will gladly compensate you for your time spent writing for Interrupt.
 We also provide editorial support, and promote your posts across social media and our newsletter.